-Getting your company actively engaged in your community brings a lot of great perks.
-It increases brand awareness, attaches your brand to a positive image, and it works toward ensuring your employees (and clients, if you have a local client base) have a great community to live, work, and thrive within.
+Getting your company actively engaged in your community has a lot of great perks.
+It increases brand awareness, associates your company with a positive impact, and works to ensure your employees and local clients have a great community to live, work, and thrive within.

 Finding a way to be involved in your community, however, might seem overwhelming if your business has never attempted it before.
 We can help!
 Engenius has been community-driven from day one, and there are five key areas we’ve focused on for community involvement:

 Time for key company leaders and executives is limited and there are fewer of them than employees.
 By encouraging and supporting board involvement for employees, you can stay engaged with community needs while keeping an eye on the pulse of local happenings.
 Additionally, the connections gained and leadership experience developed from board service will benefit your employees and, by extension, your company far into the future.